-Floating boat dock with single berth, 4 pilings, three 2-piling dolphins, gangway, and debris diverter: \$236 per year, with an annual Consumer Price Index adjustment.
+Covered floating boat dock with slip, gangway, one dolphin, and two pilings: \$343 per year, with an annual Consumer Price Index adjustment.

 Bank protection: The public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests.